A smarter home is a more accessible home

 It's doubly important if that's where you work too.
 A Bureau of Labor Statistics survey taken in 2012 found that nearly a quarter of workers with disabilities work from home versus a fifth of the workers with no disabilities.

-For this package, we also expanded our gaze to look at how technology could help senior citizens, who have their own set of accessibility needs.
+For this package, we want to look not just at smart home technology, but the tech you use in the home.
+We also expanded our gaze to see how technology could help senior citizens, who have their own set of accessibility needs.
 CNET also visited a high-tech arm of the US Veterans Affairs Department, an "accessibility arcade" that helps disabled gamers with special equipment, and looked at how tech might one day help with mental health treatment.

 And, of course, there are robots.